 Details of the business

 The final section of the listing usually includes the “pitch” the seller or broker would like to make about the business.
-Often in paragraph form, the listing might highlight the benefits of the business and provide an optimistic summary of its competition and growth opportunities.
-You’ll need to read the summary with a discerning eye and commit to making your own judgments about the state of the business, its positioning in the market, and its potential for growth through the due diligence process.
+Here, the listing might highlight the benefits of the business and provide an optimistic summary of its competition and growth opportunities.
+You’ll need to read the summary with a discerning eye.
+Make your own judgments about the state of the business, its positioning in the market, and its potential for growth through the due diligence process.

-This section often includes two other key elements that you should pay close attention to: the support and training that’s offered after the sale of the business and the reason for the sale of the business.
+This section often includes two other key elements that you should pay close attention to.
+These are the support and training that’s offered after the sale and the reason for the sale of the business.

-Support and training are valued by many business buyers because they grant the buyer access to the seller for questions, advice, and support after the sale.
-It’s often a good sign when support and training are offered because they indicate that the seller cares about the business's longevity and isn’t trying to run away from a problem he or she knows is about to emerge.
+Support and training are valued by many business buyers.
+Here's why: They grant the buyer access to the seller for questions, advice, and support after the sale.
+It’s often a good sign when support and training are offered.
+They indicate that the seller cares about the business's long-term success and isn’t trying to run away from a problem that's about to emerge.

-Reason for selling is also important.
+Finally, reason for selling is also important.
 Reasons like health concerns or retirement indicate that the seller needs or chooses to exit the business for personal reasons, not reasons pertaining to the health of the business.
-Another reason, like “pursuing other interests,” can be a red flag that indicates the business isn’t performing as well as the seller would like or that the seller would like to exit the business before a known problem or event occurs.
+Another reason, like “pursuing other interests,” can be a red flag.
+This could indicate the business isn’t performing as well as the seller would like or that the seller would like to exit the business before a known problem or event occurs.

-This guide should help you make sense of most of the listings you’ll encounter on business marketplace sites.
-However, you may also consider casting a wider net and looking at businesses that aren’t currently for sale.
-Read Buying a Business That Is Not for Sale to learn how to find under-the-radar business opportunities that may suit your goals and interests.
+This guide should help you make sense of most of the listings you’ll find on business marketplace sites.
+But before getting started, you should consider casting a wider net and look at businesses that aren’t currently for sale.
+Read Buying a Business That Is Not for Sale to learn how to find under-the-radar business opportunities that suit your goals and interests.

-Log into your owner’s portal for articles and advice that’ll help you through every step of the pre- and post-acquisition process.
+Log into your owner’s portal for articles and advice that’ll help you through every step of the process of buying a business.